What kind of dairy does a body good? Science is updating the answer

 Views have evolved in recent years as researchers have started to learn "the saturated fat from dairy foods doesn't seem to be behaving the way we think it should behave, based on the historical evidence that saturated fat is linked to heart disease," he says.

-That's why Lamarche pulled together leaders in the field of nutrition last year, including several who had worked on dietary guidelines, to pour over the evidence on dairy fat and its link to cardiometabolic health.
+That's why Lamarche came together with other leaders in the field of nutrition last year, including several who had worked on dietary guidelines, to pore over the evidence on dairy fat and its link to cardiometabolic health.

 Their conclusion?